-What I experienced across Canada shows me Occupy is just a beginning, says 'Stop Harper' page who got kicked out of Parliament.
+What I experienced across Canada shows me Occupy is just a beginning, says 'Stop Harper' page.

 An order to take down camp in Toronto.
 A second eviction order in Vancouver.
 Occupy Ottawa facing eviction.
 Police ousting those remaining at Occupy Victoria.
 An eviction notice in Calgary.
 Occupy Saskatoon's eviction.
 An order from Montreal's mayor to leave what has been re-named Liberty Square.